-Whilst each holiday has its own unique traits, just like the marketing campaigns that precede them - there are some general principles that you can follow for social media to get the most out of holiday marketing.
+Whilst each holiday has its unique traits, just like the marketing campaigns that precede them - there are some general principles you can follow for social media to get the most out of holiday marketing.

 All businesses, including SMEs and corporates, can run a successful festive social media campaign.
 In addition to personalizing your brand, you can gain higher engagement and/or sales.
-In the long term, you can increase customer loyalty and brand recognition with the help of these 10 effective, evergreen tips:
+In the long term, you can increase customer loyalty and brand recognition with the help of these ten effective, evergreen tips:

 - Create holiday-themed content